ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-TypeScript and ES Modules: Best Practices for Imports and Exports - <a href="https://medium.com/@robinviktorsson/typescript-and-es-modules-best-practices-for-imports-and-exports-9ce200e75a88" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding TypeScript Interfaces vs. Types: Differences, Similarities, and When to Use Them - <a href="https://medium.com/@robinviktorsson/understanding-typescript-interfaces-vs-types-differences-similarities-and-when-to-use-them-8a083ddabe35" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mr. TypeScript`**

-<blockquote>TypeScript, being a superset of JavaScript, offers robust support for ES modules.
-The ES module system (introduced in ECMAScript 6 or ES6)…</blockquote>
+<blockquote>TypeScript is a statically typed superset of JavaScript that brings type safety and enhanced development capabilities to the language…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>